hdlugas/pycompound/README.md

 <a name="run-spec-lib-matching-python"></a>
 #### 3.2.2 Python interface
 The file pycompound/test/example_code_for_python_use.py demonstrates how some of the spectrum preprocessing functionality and similarity measures can be implemented directly in Python without using the command line.
-To use pycompound's spectrum preprocessing functionality and similarity measures, one must import all functionality from the scripts processing.py and similarity_measures.py with:
+To use PyCompound's spectrum preprocessing functionality and similarity measures, one must import all functionality from the scripts processing.py and similarity_measures.py with:
 ```
 sys.path.append(os.path.abspath(os.path.join(os.getcwd(), '../src'))) # specify the path to the src directory
 from processing import *